vadimverenich/ancestry-and-admixture-inference/README.md

 > **Note:** It is highly advisable to consult manuals and user guides to learn best practices of using each of aforementioned programs.

+- **iAdmix** is a program to estimate individual admixture proportions from DNA sequencing experiments (exome sequencing, targeted sequencing, low coverage whole-genome sequencing or genotyping
+- **SNPweights** is a software package for inferring genome-wide genetic ancestry using SNP weights precomputed from large external reference panels